-- How do I cook Blossom Foods?After removing the saran seal, each item is to be cooked in the microwave or conventional oven to a recommended internal temperature of 165 degrees.
+- How do I cook Blossom Foods?After removing the saran seal, each item is to be cooked in the microwave or conventional oven to an internal temperature of 165 degrees.
 As microwave wattage varies, our studies show in a 1000 watt microwave, 2 1/2 minutes to 4 minutes is the recommended time to cook.
 Stir the product throughout the cook cycle to assure even heating.
 Oven temperature at 350* reaching a minimum temperature of 165*, 14-16 minutes, is another option.

 - How often do you change your menu items?We add and subtract menu items several times a year.
 Our biggest changes occur in the springtime with the arrival of seasonal fruits and vegetables.
 It’s such a happy time in our kitchen when we see the asparagus and berries come in to the kitchen.
 Preparing the Lemon Mousse for Easter with Myers Lemon juice has been a treat for the staff at lunchtime.
 Our strawberries just seem to roll in starting in March.
 And of course in the fall we remove many of the seasonal selections and add more of the hardy meals such as stews and root vegetables.